 We offer toast and cereals in the morning for breakfast to all children.
 In addition, fruit is available free of charge.
 Water is available to all children throughout the day.

-We are very lucky to have our kitchens on each of the 2 sites.
-Every day fresh meals are cooked to order.
-There is an agreed menu that rotates over a 4 week period.
+We are very lucky to have our kitchens on each of our 2 sites.
+Fresh meals are cooked to order every day and there is an agreed menu that rotates over a 4 week period.
 Every morning pupils get to choose the meal they want from that day’s menu.
 This is done during the morning registration session and orders are then collected and taken to the kitchen by 9.30am.

-If ever the pupils are off-site on an activity during lunchtime, a ‘grab bag’ will be ordered from the kitchen for them to take with them.
+If pupils are off-site on an activity during lunchtime, a ‘grab bag’ will be ordered from the kitchen for them to take with them.

 Please note – water and juice are always available throughout the day in school including lunchtime, so we ask that pupils do not bring their own drinks to school, especially ‘fizzy’ drinks.
 If they do, these will be kept safely at the school office and returned to the pupil at the end of the day.